• home

 Photo by Andrew Schwartz featuring Chelsea Hecht & Marin Day

-Created in response to a moment of profound social and ecological rupture, four ruptures ask how these conditions press into the material body—through blood flow and breath, nervous systems under strain, and the quiet labor of intimacy and care.
+Grounded in this choreographic inquiry, four ruptures explores how social and ecological ruptures register in the material body—through blood flow and breath, nervous systems under strain, and the quiet labor of intimacy and care.
 Rather than seeking resolution, the work dwells in transformation, proposing erosion as a form of deep listening and renewal: a way of staying with what remains, what adapts, and what continues to move through us.

 Collaborators